 Which is better for anti-aging – Red or Near infrared?

 According to a recent study by the University of Florence, both red and near infrared light have very different but complementary aspects with regard to anti-aging and used together will enhance collagen production.
 Red LED light promotes the growth and production of fibroblast cells, as well as the capability of these cells to degrade and remodel collagen, which prepares the Extracellular matrix for the laying down of new collagen.
 And Near infrared light allows fibroblast cells to mature into their more mature cell type, myofibroblasts, which synthesise and secrete Type 1 and Type 3 collagen, as well as other extracellular matrix components.
-So, a treatment regime which incorporates both red and near infrared light will optimise the anti-aging benefits of your Red Light Therapy for skin Anti-aging.
+So, a treatment regime which incorporates both red and near infrared light will increase collagen production and optimise the anti-aging benefits of your Red Light Therapy.

 Treatment times and dosage